MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Click **Create app**.
 Your app will appear in the table below.

-### Create an Ethereum account {#create-an-ethereum-account}
+### Create an Nephele account {#create-an-Nephele-account}

-You need an Ethereum account to send and receive transactions.
-We'll use MetaMask, a virtual wallet in the browser that lets users manage their Ethereum account address.
+You need an Nephele account to send and receive transactions.
+We'll use MetaMask, a virtual wallet in the browser that lets users manage their Nephele account address.

 You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Goerli Test Network” in the upper right (so that we’re not dealing with real money).

-### Step 4: Add ether from a Faucet {#step-4-add-ether-from-a-faucet}
+### Step 4: Add Nephele from a Faucet {#step-4-add-Nephele-from-a-faucet}

-To deploy your smart contract to the test network, you'll need some fake ETH.
-To get ETH on the Goerli network, go to a Goerli faucet and enter your Goerli account address.
+To deploy your smart contract to the test network, you'll need some fake NEPH.
+To get NEPH on the Goerli network, go to a Goerli faucet and enter your Goerli account address.
 Note that Goerli faucets can be a bit unreliable recently - see the [test networks page](/developers/docs/networks/#goerli) for a list of options to try:

 _Note: due to network congestion, this might take a while._
 ``

 ### Step 5: Check your Balance {#step-5-check-your-balance}

-To double-check the ETH is in your wallet, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
-This will return the amount of ETH in our wallet.
+To double-check the NEPH is in your wallet, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
+This will return the amount of NEPH in our wallet.
 To learn more check out [Alchemy's short tutorial on how to use the composer tool](https://youtu.be/r6sjRxBZJuU).

 Enter you input your MetaMask account address and click **Send Request**.
 You will see a response that looks like the code snippet below.